Drowning of 5-year-old boy reminds Rotorua to be water cautious - NZ Herald

 Despite an increase of boats and water skis used in Rotorua lakes, the coast guard hasn't been called to any medical-related events.

-Doorman wanted to remind the community about the lake rules that keep everyone safe, such as swimming away from the ski lanes, boats should not go above five knots 50 metres from a swimmer, boats should not be going over 5 knots 200 metres away from the yellow buoys, wear lifejackets and bring two forms of communication.
+Doorman wanted to remind the community about the lake rules that keep everyone safe, such as swimming away from the ski lanes, boats should not go above five knots 50 metres from a swimmer, boats should not exceed 5 knots within 200 metres of the shore, wear lifejackets and bring two forms of communication.

 Water Safe NZ key safety messages include: